dezhik/sms-sender/README.md

 A simple way for sending SMS via [sms.ru](http://sms.ru) with Java.

-At first sign up on sms.ru and receive your api_id, login, password which would be needed for authentication your requests. [sms.ru API description](https://sms.ru/?panel=api), unfortunatelly the page is still only in Russian.
+At first sign up on sms.ru and receive your api_id, login, password which would be needed for authenticating your requests. [sms.ru API description](https://sms.ru/api), unfortunately the page is still only in Russian.

 ### Configuration